 The key difference with SEP Gold IRAs is that they allow you to make much larger contributions than traditional or Roth IRAs.
-For 2022, the contribution limit for a SEP IRA is $61,000 or 25% of the individual’s annual earnings, which is significantly higher than the limit for a traditional or Roth IRA.
+For 2022, the contribution limit for a SEP IRA is the lesser of $61,000 ($66,000 for 2023) or 25% of the individual’s annual earnings, which is significantly higher than the limit for a traditional or Roth IRA.

 These features can make SEP Gold IRAs an option for anyone who’s self-employed or owns a small business.

 Beyond the different types of Gold IRAs, it’s vital to understand what assets are eligible for purchase.
 The IRS has strict guidelines regarding what kinds of gold coins and bullion can be held in a Gold IRA.

 - Purity: Generally, gold purity must be 99.5%, silver 99.9%, and platinum 99.95%.

 - Accredited manufacturers: coins, rounds, and bars must be produced by a mint-certified refiner or manufacturer that can meet minimum fineness mandates.